SofaPirate/Plaquette/extras/joss-paper/paper.md

 # Examples

-The following program chains an analog input through a min-max scaling filter to control an LED:
+The following program chains an analog input through a min-max scaling filter to control an LED.

 ```cpp
   #include <Plaquette.h>